jdelic/saltshaker/README.md

 Deploying this salt configuration requires you to:

-  1. create a bootstrap server (for example a Amazon EC2 instance, a Dom0 VM on your own Xen server or a Digital Ccoean droplet)
+  1. create a bootstrap server (for example a Amazon EC2 instance, a Dom0 VM on your own Xen server or a Digital Ooean droplet)

   2. Assign that server the `saltmaster` and `consulserver` roles
      ```